 From real-time hazard updates, to route planning guides, to help booking boat slips, and more, these tools are guaranteed to make your boating season fun and frustration-free.

-5. Dockwa.
-Of course, our list wouldn't be complete without a mention of our own service, Dockwa.
+Of course, our list wouldn't be complete without tooting our own horn.
 The first of its kind, Dockwa allows boaters to research and reserve boat slips and moorings at marinas directly from their phones.
-Among the many benefits of using Dockwa: in advance or last-minute bookings, direct contact with marinas in your area via your mobile phone, the ability to automatically pay for your slip directly through the Dockwa app, and local travel and marina information via our blog.
+Among the many benefits of using Dockwa: in advance or last-minute bookings, direct contact with marinas in your area, the ability to automatically pay for your slip directly through the Dockwa app, and local travel and marina information via our blog.